KlevisImeri/BlochSphere/README.md

 - Documentation: [Documentation_BlochSphereSimualtor.pdf](https://github.com/KlevisImeri/BlochSphere/blob/main/Documentation_BlochSphereSimulator.pdf)

 ## Running the program
-Note: This instructions below assume you are using Git Bash (Windows).
-If you are using a different terminal, some commands or setup steps may vary sligthly.
+Note: The instructions below assume you are using Git Bash (Windows).
+If you are using a different terminal, some commands or setup steps may vary slightly.
 1. Run with Bun (recommended)

 If you have Bun installed, you can run the project locally with: